 The use of Complementary Therapies for clients suffering from Cancer is becoming more and more the norm than the exception.
-With current epidemiology suggesting that 1 in 3 people will experience cancer during their lifetime and the number of newly diagnosed cases in adults over the age of 50 doubling every decade, more and more therapists will work with clients who have, or have recovered from cancer.
+With current epidemiology suggesting that 1 in 3 people will experience cancer during their lifetime.
+Furthermore, the number of newly diagnosed cases in adults over the age of 50 doubling every decade.
+As a result, more and more therapists will work with clients who have, or have recovered from cancer.

-To be a truly effective therapist we must have a clear understanding of Cancer, its causes, its effect on the individual and their close relatives and friends, the various treatments and drug therapies in use today, the side effects resulting from these treatments and how we as the therapist need to adapt our treatments for the client, and their nearest and dearest, to gain the greatest benefit from the treatment.
+To be a truly effective therapist we must have a clear understanding of Cancer.
+Not only its causes, its effect on the individual and their close relatives and friends, but also the various treatments and drug therapies in use today.
+In addition we mus understand the side effects resulting from these treatments.
+We must learn how we as the therapist need to adapt our treatments for the client, and their nearest and dearest, to gain the greatest benefit from the treatment.

 This unique post graduate diploma training course, has been developed for massage therapists who have a special interest in working with people with cancer.
 It provides the information and experience to prepare you to work safely and confidently with clients who have a history of cancer or are currently in treatment for the disease.